doctordarsh08/edupulse-public/README.md

 ## Contributing

 Issues and PRs welcome.
-This is a solo-built portfolio project.
+This is a solo-built project.

 ## License